bytecodealliance/wasm-tools-go/docs/README.md

 If you want to create a vanity URL `go.bytecodealliance.org/foo` pointing to `github.com/bytecodealliance/go-foo`:

-- Create directory `foo`
+- Create directory `docs/foo`
-- Create file `foo/index.html` with the following content:
+- Create file `docs/foo/index.html` with the following content:

      ```html
      <html>